crhung/Voice-Emotion-Detector/README.md

 <br>
 ![](images/feature.png?raw=true)
 <br>
-* Here there are some things to note.
-While extracting the features, all the audio files have been timed for 3 seconds to get equal number of features.
+* While extracting the features, all the audio files have been sampled starting from 0.5 seconds and then timed for 3 seconds to get equal number of features.
-* The sampling rate of each file is doubled keeping sampling frequency constant to get more features which will help classify the audio file when the size of dataset is small.
+* The sampling rate of each file is doubled to around 44 KHz.
+This allows each audio samples to get more features which will help classify the audio file while keeping noise at a minimum.
+* The audio files were also seperated by emotion and sex.
 <br>
 **The extracted features looks as follows:**
 <br>